 When you notice flower buds, remove them with your fingers.
-Do not let the basil plant to seed if you want it to grow more.
-This measure will allow the plant to focus all its energy on growing dense leaves!
+Do not let the basil plant seed if you want it to grow more.
+This measure will allow the plant to focus all its energy on growing more leaves!

 Check out our article on the best types of basil you can grow for cooking here

 The quickest way to make basil bushier is to harvest the plant often, once every two to three weeks.
 This will put a full stop to the flowering and will trick the plant into producing more leaves!

 When you harvest your basil plant, avoid pulling individual leaves.
 Because this will do no good, and the plant will be stripped of leaves soon.
 Instead, pick the part of stems just above a set of leaves.
 This process will promote new growth and make your basil plant bushier.